akhilrao/akhilrao.github.io/_posts/2015-09-30-cournot-monopoly-fixed-cost-manager.md

 * What if the firm was taxed (increasing in output) and the manager could reduce the tax?
 Again I'd expect qualitatively similar results to this model, but it seems like a more plausible model for hiring managers with government connections.

 * O.E.
 Williamson, in his paper "A Model of Rational Managerial Behavior", describes a pretty cool model with staffing and reported profits.
-It's more complicated than this one, and mentioning it in the "Variations" section is like calling a supercar a "variation" of a model T. I may blog about this one in the near future.
+I may blog about it in the near future.